How to confirm high-quality sample prep in CUT&RUN

 • Note that viability may vary depending on your cell type (primary vs. cell line), if cells have been treated/stimulated, and other factors.
 For instance, K562 cells typically show >90% viability, while for other cell types or conditions, the optimal viability may be lower.
 Make the best decision based your sample type.

 Next step in protocol: Harvest 500,000 viable cells per reaction, plus ~10% excess to account for sample loss.
-If harvesting nuclei, we recommend 10-20% excess.

-Before ConA bead binding:
+Before ConA bead binding

 This check is performed just prior to ConA bead binding, when cells are resuspended in Wash Buffer, and represents the final sample quality check before starting CUT&RUN.
 The purpose of this step is to confirm that washed cells (or nuclei) show normal morphology and remain intact, which is critical for CUT&RUN workflows.
 Lysed cells are not captured in CUT&RUN.